 Después de años usando el reciclaje como solución al problema de la gestión de residuos, ha llegado el momento de ir a la causa y aplicar los principios de la economía circular.
 Sin excusas.

-A GNMI alumni, Marc Llorens, shares his vision about how Tequila was introduced to the European market and how useful and successful can be the relationship between private groups and public administration in order to protect the product, the consumers and also to strengthen bilateral alliances.
+A GNMI alumni, Marc Llorens, shares his vision about how tequila was introduced to european market and how useful and successful can be the relationship between private groups and public administration in order to protect the product, the consumers and also to strengthen bilateral alliances.

 As I illustrated in my recent article on the EU-Mexico Free Trade Agreement, FTA’s are still undoubtedly the main mechanism by which states and groups of states negotiate their commercial interests and desired trading conditions.
 However, in this kind of scenario, not only public administrations are those in charge of negotiating.
 In fact, the performance and lobbying of private actors are paramount to understand the logic of public decision makers.
 Following the trade relations between the Aztec country and the European Union, I would like to introduce the case of the Tequila sector.